scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 <img src="./IdentifySyncDiagram.png"
      alt="identify 2" />

-**TODO::** from cache is currently not integrated but definitely implemented with [tests](https://github.com/enigmampc/enigma-p2p/blob/develop/test/db_cache_test.js) to support it.

 ### Find Content Providers

 Ok, so we know **what** is missing, now we need to find **who** can provide it.
 There is a list for each CID since peers might go offline or be malicioous etc.